Posted on: November 28, 2022

 Internet connection is a major factor when it comes to remote working, with many employees in the UK switching to mobile data during important calls because their home broadband is unreliable.
 Usually, office premises include faster and more consistent connections than homes which means internet problems can create more stress for those working remotely.

-Working from home does have both pros and cons but flexible work offered by employers provides a personal choice that can increase productivity, create balance, and save money.
+Working from home does have its drawbacks but flexible work offered by employers provides a personal choice that can increase productivity, create balance, and save money.

 If internet connectivity is an issue in your home, check out the Fibre Heroes postcode checker to see if full fibre broadband is or will be available in your area.